sotormd/nixos/docs/images.md

 2. `gnome`: NixOS with the GNOME desktop environment.

-One image is offered for `aarch64-linux` architectures:
+One image is offered for the `aarch64-linux` architecture:

 1. `sdcard`: NixOS for sdcard targets (intended for raspberry-pi 4b).